apollo-business-automation/cp4ba-manual-deployment/README.md

 Waiting for the Cloud Pak for Business Automation operator to be ready.
 This might take a few minutes...

 catalogsource.operators.coreos.com/ibm-cp4a-operator-catalog created
+catalogsource.operators.coreos.com/ibm-cs-flink-operator-catalog created
+catalogsource.operators.coreos.com/ibm-cs-elastic-operator-catalog created
-catalogsource.operators.coreos.com/ibm-cp-automation-foundation-catalog created
+catalogsource.operators.coreos.com/ibm-cert-manager-catalog created
-catalogsource.operators.coreos.com/ibm-automation-foundation-core-catalog created
+catalogsource.operators.coreos.com/ibm-licensing-catalog created
-catalogsource.operators.coreos.com/opencloud-operators created
+catalogsource.operators.coreos.com/opencloud-operators-v4-0 created
 catalogsource.operators.coreos.com/bts-operator created
 catalogsource.operators.coreos.com/cloud-native-postgresql-catalog created
+catalogsource.operators.coreos.com/ibm-fncm-operator-catalog created
-IBM Operator Catalog source created!
+IBM Operator Catalog source Created!

-Waiting for CP4A Operator Catalog pod initialization CP4BA Operator Catalog is running ibm-cp4a-operator-catalog-g624g  1/1   Running  0  26h
+[INFO] Waiting for CP4BA Operator Catalog pod initialization ...
+[INFO] CP4BA Operator Catalog is running... ibm-cp4a-operator-catalog-nqv59                                   1/1   Running     0             31s
 operatorgroup.operators.coreos.com/ibm-cp4a-operator-catalog-group created
 CP4BA Operator Group Created!
 subscription.operators.coreos.com/ibm-cp4a-operator-catalog-subscription created
 CP4BA Operator Subscription Created!

-Waiting for CP4BA operator pod initialization
+[INFO] Waiting for CP4BA operator pod initialization ..................CP4BA operator is running... ibm-cp4a-operator-6d8b5ff754-nfk8n
-No resources found in cp4ba namespace.

-CP4A operator is running ibm-cp4a-operator-76c4c85584-pjxrf  1/1   Running   0     17s

-Waiting for CP4BA Content operator pod initialization CP4A Content operator is running ibm-content-operator-58fb9986d7-ccpzk   1/1   Running   0     32s
+[INFO] Waiting for CP4BA Content operator pod initialization CP4BA Content operator is running... ibm-content-operator-6c95fbb959-mn5t7

 Label the default namespace to allow network policies to open traffic to the ingress controller using a namespaceSelector...namespace/default not labeled
 Done

 Storage classes are needed to run the deployment script.
 For the Starter deployment scenario, you may use one (1) storage class.
-For an Production deployment, the deployment script will ask for three (3) storage classes to meet the slow, medium, and fast storage for the configuration of CP4A components.
+For an Production deployment, the deployment script will ask for three (3) storage classes to meet the slow, medium, and fast storage for the configuration of CP4BA components.
 If you don't have three (3) storage classes, you can use the same one for slow, medium, or fast.
 Note that you can get the existing storage class(es) in the environment by running the following command: oc get storageclass.
 Take note of the storage classes that you want to use for deployment.
 ...omitted list of storage classes
 ```